Basic Position on Corporate Governance

 Special Investment Operations Monitoring Board

 One of the measures of the 2015 revisions to the DBJ Act was in regard to Special Investment Operations.
 The act stipulates the establishment of a Special Investment Operations Monitoring Board as an advisory body to the Board of Directors.
 This monitoring board is tasked with deliberating projects and evaluating their performance in terms of appropriateness against policy objectives and with emboldening private-sector enterprises and complementing their operations while maintaining appropriate competitive relations.
-This board, whose members include outside experts in fields such as manufacturing, infrastructure, regional communities, and finance, convened twice during the fiscal year ended March 31, 2021.
+This board, whose members include outside experts from private-sector financial institutions and capital markets, convened twice during the fiscal year ended March 31, 2022.

-The Board of Directors has vested in the Executive Committee decision-making authority regarding the execution of business.
 Accordingly, the Executive Committee makes important management decisions.
-The committee met 34 times during the fiscal year ended March 31, 2021.
+The committee met 31 times during the fiscal year ended March 31, 2022.

 Committees under the Executive Committee

 DBJ has established the Internal Audit Department under the direct supervision of the president and CEO of DBJ and independent of other operating departments.
 The department conducts inspections to ensure the appropriateness and effectiveness of internal controls, including overall operational compliance and risk management, and performs evaluations and recommends improvements.
-The Operations Audit Committee deliberates and decides audit plans, audit reports, and other important matters related to internal audits, and this information is reported to the Board of Directors.
-As of June 24, 2021,22 people belonged to the Internal Audit Department.
+The Internal Audit Committee deliberates and decides audit plans, audit reports, and other important matters related to internal audits, and this information is reported to the Board of Directors.
+As of June 29, 2022, 25 people belonged to the Internal Audit Department.

-DBJ has in place an agreement whereby Deloitte Touche Tohmatsu LLC conducts accounting audits as its accounting auditor.
+DBJ has in place an agreement whereby Deloitte Touche Tohmatsu LLC conducts accounting audits as the Company’s accounting auditor in accordance with Article 396, Paragraph 1 of the Companies Act and Article 193, Paragraph 2 (i) of the Financial Instruments and Exchange Act.

 Three-Pronged Auditing Approach